elsieej/ucademy-mono-repo/packages/server/README.md

 Configuration is validated via `@elsie/models/serverConfigSchema`.

-## 🌐 API Endpoints
+## 🌐 tRPC Endpoints

-The server runs on `http://localhost:3000` by default.
+The tRPC API is available at `http://localhost:3000/trpc`.

+### Available Procedures

+- `health.check` - Health check endpoint

-CORS is configured to accept requests from `http://localhost:5173` (client app).
+CORS is configured to accept requests from the configured origin (default: client app).

 ## 🏃 Running in Production